RyanGouldsmith/CashGraph/README.md

 #### Starting the application

-Go to the client directory, run `npm run install` followed by a `npm run start`
+Go to the client directory, run `npm run install` followed by a `TEST_USER=<USERID> npm run start`

+Currently the UserID is the ObjectId from the Mongo Record in the Mongo Collection `user`

 To run any tests, run `npm run test`.
 The testing tools used is the `react-testing-library` with `Jest`